mclear-teaching-projects/phil871-kant-survey/content/notes/transcendental-aesthetic.md

     things in themselves.

-According to this interpretation of Kant's argument, Kant's key move is with premise (2), which we might call the 'reducibility premise'.
-The idea here is that, according to many philosophers with whose views Kant was engaged (such as Leibniz), differences between distinct objects (or substances) were supposed to be grounded in differences between the intrinsic features of those substances.
+According to this interpretation of Kant's argument, Kant's key move is with premise (2), which we might call the 'Reducibility premise'.
+The idea here is that, according to many philosophers with whose views Kant was engaged (such as Leibniz), differences between distinct objects (or substances) were supposed to be grounded in differences between the intrinsic features of those objects.
 Here we see a connection to Kant's 1698 argument.
 The Reducibility premise requires that spatial differences like left-handedness ground out in intrinsic differences between left and right hands.
 But there are no such differences (and the same goes for other kinds of incongruent counterparts) so space and the